polyas-voting/polyas-core3-crypto/crypto-elgamal/README.md

 [cyclic group](src/main/kotlin/de/polyas/core3/crypto/elgamal/CyclicGroup.kt),
 for which two instantiations are provided:

- - the Schnorr group (the group of quadratic residues modulo a safe prime),
+ - the Schnorr group (the group of quadratic residues modulo a safe prime);
+   this group is used mostly for testing,
  - an instanced based on elliptic curves `secp256k1`.